For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 Today, your trip will come to an end at Boston Logan International Airport at your leisure.
 If Boston still has more you’d like to discover, you’ve also got the option of extending your stay a few more days.

 Prices shown are per person based on two people sharing a twin room.
 To request a personalized travel quote, click "Request Quote" and a Travel Specialist will send your custom quote including airfare if requested.

 Optional Experiences are subject to change.
 Your Travel Director will supply you with a final list of Optional Experiences available on your trip.
 Optional Experiences cannot be booked online; they can be purchased during your trip through your Travel Director.

-Adult Price: $56
+Adult Price: $37

-Adult Price: $35
+Adult Price: $18

-No visit to Newport is complete without seeing the city’s magnificent collection of mansions, built on Bellevue Avenue by the wealthiest New York families with names like Astor and Vanderbilt, who in the late 19th century, chose Newport as their summer resort.
+No visit to Newport is complete without seeing the city’s magnificent collection of mansions, built on Bellevue Avenue by the wealthiest New York families with names like Astor and Vanderbilt, who in the late 19th century chose Newport as their summer resort.
 These “cottages,” as they were called, were built with no expense spared, commissioning designers to create innovative architectural showcases with lavish interiors filled with imported gold and marble and appointed with hand-painted murals.
 The grounds themselves are equally impressive in their design and execution, with beautiful terraces and stunning gardens.
 Visit The Breakers, the grandest of Newport's summer "cottages" and a symbol of the Vanderbilt family's social and financial preeminence in turn of the century America.
-Approx. duration: 1 hour

-Adult Price: $27
+Adult Price: $26

 Sign Up >